AnyLog-co/documentation/training/advanced/background deployment.md

 ### Assigning a CLI to multiple peer nodes:

 Users can assign a CLI to multiple peers.
-For example, the example below assigns the CLI to all operator nodes:
+The example below assigns the CLI to all operator nodes:
  ```anylog
 AL Operator_2 > run client (blockchain get operator bring.ip_port)
 ```